 Overall, both of these ingredients do not offer improved cleansing but add a pleasing optical effect.

 When calcium or magnesium in tap water reacts to certain fatty acids in detergents or surfactants this creates calcium stearate or magnesium stearate, commonly known as “soap scum”.
-To avoid this from happening to hair, sequestering agents are added to shampoo.
+To avoid this from happening to hair, shampoo have sequestering agents added to them.
 Sequestering agents close the loop in certain molecules which prevents them from reacting with external atoms An example of such agent is sodium triphosphate.
 Without this ingredient, shampoos will react with water and leave a scum film and build up on the hair shaft making it dull and lifeless.
 It will also lead to itching and eventually some symptoms of seborrheic dermatitis or dandruff.
-And that’s what makes shampoo different from bar soap.
+Sequestering agents are what make shampoo different from bar soap.

 Scent is a very powerful tool.
 It arouses our senses and evokes different emotions and feelings.
 For that reason, adding fragrance to products and in this case shampoo, is a big factor in that experience.
 It can even influence buying decisions and create associative habits that will make you crave the smell therefore driving the frequency of usage.